Adjunct Professor; Former Chief of China Analysis at the U.S. State Department Bureau of Intelligence and Research

 John Tkacik supplies International Assessment and Strategy Center’s Asia policy, strategy and military programs with analysis and research from the perspective of a career diplomat.
 He maintains an international network of experts, conducts briefings for congressional, academic, think tank, and military audiences, and testifies before Congress.
 Tkacik served 24 years in the U.S. State Department as a Foreign Service Officer, with almost 20 years of that working in China, Taiwan, Hong Kong and on China/Taiwan affairs in the State Department.
-During his 1989-94 service as the Deputy U.S. Consul General in Guangzhou (Canton), and later as Chief of China Analysis at the U.S. State Department Office of Intelligence and Research (INR), he received the State Department’s Superior Honor Award and the Intelligence Community’s Exceptional Collector Award.
+During his 1989-94 service as the Deputy U.S. Consul General in Guangzhou (Canton), and later as Chief of China Analysis at the U.S. State Department Bureau of Intelligence and Research (INR), he received the State Department’s Superior Honor Award and the Intelligence Community’s Exceptional Collector Award.
 At INR, Tkacik supervised all State Department analysis, coordination, and dissemination of China economic, commercial, military, political and strategic intelligence.

 Tkacik is a fluent Chinese speaker (Mandarin) and an acknowledged expert on Taiwan’s economics and politics.
 He earned his undergraduate degree from the Georgetown University School of Foreign Service, and a Master’s from Harvard University’s Kennedy School of Government.
 He also holds a diploma from the National War College at the National Defense University.
 Tkacik has appeared regularly in U.S. and international media, including CNN, PBS, MSNBC, Fox News and C-SPAN, and publications such as the Financial Times, Wall Street Journal, Washington Post, New York Times, The Diplomat, Defense News, and Jane’s Defense Publications.